icinganalysis/icinganalysis.github.io/content/NACA-TN-313.md

 which is something I endeavor to address here.

-The low number of citations may be due to NACA-TN-313 not being in the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md).
+The low number of citations may be due to NACA-TN-313 not being in the ["Selected Bibliography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md).
 The few references that cite it were also not on the list.
 As we saw above, this was not due to a lack of merit; it has a surprising amount of technically innovative material early in the historical development of